Same Script, Different Cast: Critical reception

 they chose the same loser for a lover"; Barnes & Noble called this song my "man done me wrong" pairing.
 Essence review called this song special gem in which laides trade sassy lines.
 Vibe Magazine agreed.
 Orlando Sentinel editor wrote: "Same Script, Different Cast" plays like a conversation in a Broadway musical.
 In the song, Houston warns her friend that her current boyfriend eventually will break her heart."
 Reporter. pl agreed when critics claimed that this is one of the most interesting duets in years.
 The Baltimore Sun panned the song calling it tepid and bloated.
-Following Houston's death in 2012, Entertainment Weekly published a list of her 25 best songs and ranked "Same Script, Different Cast" at number 24, commenting "If the boy from the Brandy and Monica duet The Boy Is Mine grew up into a cad, burned Whitney, and took up with Deborah Cox."